christopher-besch/cryptography/README.md

 ## Encryption

-`encryption` encrypts the input using one of the supported algorithms To select the desired algorithm, the parameter `-a <algorithm name>` or `--algorithm <algorithm name>` shall be used.
+`encryption` encrypts the input using one of the supported algorithms.
+To select the desired algorithm, the parameter `-a <algorithm name>` or `--algorithm <algorithm name>` shall be used.
 Each algorithms uses certain settings/keys.
 If a value for one of these settings is supplied as a console line parameter, only this value for this setting will be used.